sigsum/sigsum/proposals/2024-11-proof-with-log-origin.md

-Proposal to use origin line to identify the log in a sigsum proof
+# Proposal to use origin line to identify the log in a sigsum proof

 author: nisse

 My current conclusion is that we can't do this at this point.
 Unless we can find some easy way to support other types of leaves, without doing changes beyond the "small update" we intend for version=2.

+This proposal was discussed at Sigsum weekly 2024-11-19, and not adopted.

 # Background